wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/01-Plugin-Development-Practices/05-Development-Best-Practices.md

      uninstall.php
 ```

-In this example structure, all plugin translation files are stored in the `languages` directory, any additional PHP files are stored in the `includes` directory, and all admin-related assets (JavaScript, CSS, or images) are stored in the `admin` directory.
-Any public facing assets (JavaScript, CSS, or images) are stored in the `public` directory.
+In this example structure, all plugin translation files are stored in the `languages` subdirectory, any additional PHP files are stored in the `includes` subdirectory, and all admin-related assets (JavaScript, CSS, or images) are stored in the `admin` subdirectory.
+Any public facing assets (JavaScript, CSS, or images) are stored in the `public` subdirectory.

 Here's another example, taking from a real-world web agency's engineering practices: